Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 In late 2019, Stripe entered into the provision of financial services products to customers.
 Within a week, it announced the launch of its SMB Lending product Stripe Capital, as well as Stripe Corporate Card, its rebuttal to Brex.

 Big tech players like Amazon, Square, Intuit, PayPal, and Shopify have all made overtures to enter the small business lending market.
 These companies can leverage private data to price credit risk for customers already on their platform.
-Meanwhile, banks continue to cutback on lending to small businesses, leaving a large hole in the market for new entrants and tech players that can overlook interest income and potential losses that influence traditional business lenders.
+Meanwhile, banks continue to cut back on lending to small businesses, leaving a large hole in the market for new entrants and tech players.

 Stripe Capital is a flexible small business loan available to existing Stripe users.
 The offering funds within one business day and automates repayment as a fixed percentage of daily sales.
-The product was launched in mid-2019, with current loan size typically between $10K – $20K (although it can range up to six figures).
+The product was launched in mid-2019, with the current loan size typically between $10K-$20K (although it can range up to six figures).

 Business lending has been a growth area for rivals like Square, which launched a similar product known as Square Capital in 2014.
-In its Q3’19 10-Q, Square said Capital had originated 85,000 loans totaling $563M, up 38% year-over-year.
-Since its inception, Square Capital has originated over $5B in funds to 275K merchants.
+Since its inception, the company says that Square Capital has originated over $7.8B in funds to 426K merchants.

 Stripe launched its Corporate Card shortly after announcing Stripe Capital.
-The product offers business cards to existing Stripe customers with dynamic credit limits, real-time expense reporting, and personalized rewards, including 2% cashback in a business’ top 2 spending categories each month.
+The product, still in an invite-only phase, offers business cards to existing Stripe customers with dynamic credit limits, real-time expense reporting, and personalized rewards, including 1.5% cashback on business purchases across all categories.
+There are additional business-focused perks as well, including AWS credit and discounts for services like Slack.

 Stripe Corporate Card targets high-growth startups and small businesses that are underserved by incumbent card issuer offerings — sometimes due to factors such as limited credit history and light income statements.
 Commenting on the current state of the market, Stripe business lead Cristina Cordova said “a lot of these businesses are using their personal cards.”